Goat Cheese and Caramelized Onion Tartlets

 How to Make Goat Cheese and Caramelized Onion Tartlets

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: Keep the puff pastry shells in the freezer until the oven has preheated.
 This will make sure they puff up and cook through.

 2. Caramelize the Onions: Roughly chop the onions so that slices are between ⅛ and ¼ inches thick.
-Heat the olive oil in a saucepan on medium heat, add onions, and sweat them until they become translucent.
+Heat the olive oil in a saucepan over medium heat, add the onions, and cook them until they become translucent.
 Reduce heat to low and continue to cook onions, stirring every 5-10 minutes to prevent them from sticking.
-Deglaze the pan with a tablespoon or two of water or chicken stock when fond starts to form on the pan.
+Deglaze the pan with a tablespoon or two of water or chicken stock when the fond starts to form on the pan.
 As onions continue to caramelize, continue stirring every 5-10 minutes and deglazing the saucepan as fond forms and the onions are no longer loose in the pan.
 When the onions achieve a deep golden brown (or dark brown) remove them from heat and set aside.

 3. Prepare the Goat Cheese Filling: In a bowl, combine the crumbled goat cheese and fresh thyme leaves.